mdimran2211/crime-records-investigation-db-with-role-based-access/README.md

 📜 License

-This project is created for educational purposes.
-It may be used and modified for learning and academic submissions.
+This project is for educational purposes only.